vismodo/django-login-and-register/README.md

 ## Register For An Account

-Visit the [registration oage](http://localhost:8000/register/) and create an account!
+Visit the [registration page](http://localhost:8000/register/) and create an account!
 Using an email that is already in use with give you a [Bootstrap Alert](https://getbootstrap.com/docs/4.0/components/alerts/).
 The `Name` field is not used anywhere by the server.
-It is up to you to use that!.
+It is up to you to use that!
+It also returns an alert if the passwords do not match.

 ## The JSON File